furio1999/furio1999.github.io/_posts/2024-03-21-Phd_Kickstart.md

 ## Best sources for Phd and Research advice

-[A Happy PhD | Journaling for the doctorate (I): Types and benefits](https://ahappyphd.org/posts/journaling-benefits/?utm_source=convertkit&utm_medium=email&utm_campaign=Broadcast%20-%2012840330): A specific webpage of an (ex) Phd student, with a lot of structured guidelines both for your well-being and for your productivity.
+[A Happy PhD](https://ahappyphd.org/posts/journaling-benefits/?utm_source=convertkit&utm_medium=email&utm_campaign=Broadcast%20-%2012840330): A specific webpage of an (ex) Phd student, with a lot of structured guidelines both for your well-being and for your productivity.

 [Andrej Kharpathy](https://karpathy.ai/): do I really need to introduce him?
 Career advice on his blog + a TON of technical material on youtube